-One of the most heart-breaking stories in the news is the story about Brittany Maynard, a young woman clip_image002with an inoperable brain tumor.
+One of the most heart-breaking stories in the news is the story about Brittany Maynard, a young woman with an inoperable brain tumor.
 She and her husband moved to Oregon where she can avail herself with the state’s ‘Death with Dignity’ law and her plan is to take a lethal dose of medication on November 1st.
 She has only months to live and her plan is to end her life in this world before she and her family have to endure the final stages of the disease.

 Her choice and the publicity around the choices have resulted in significant conversation and controversy.
 Many applaud her courage and many are horrified at her decision.
 She is only 29 years old and has been married for a year.